isita-431/isita-431/README.md

 ### Hi there 👋
-i'm a datascience enthusiast, pythonista and a budding web developer.
+i'm a datascience enthusiast, pythonista and a cheerful learner.
 - - 🌱 I’m currently  practicing machine learning and deep learning.

 <!--